epam/edp-install/docs/headlamp-user-guide/application.md

    b.
 Select the **Apply** button to apply the changes.

    c.
-Navigate to Jenkins and remove the _create-jira-issue-metadata_ stage in the Build pipeline.
+Navigate to Jenkins/Tekton and remove the _create-jira-issue-metadata_ stage in the Build pipeline.
 Also remove the _commit-validate_ stage in the Code Review pipeline.

 ## Add a New Branch